relaycorp/awala-endpoint-internet-js/README.md

-# awala-endpoint-internet-js
+# `@relaycorp/awala-endpoint-internet`

-JS library to make it easier for a server-side app to exchange messages with the Awala Internet Endpoint.
+JS library to make it easier for a server-side app to exchange messages with the [Awala Internet Endpoint](https://docs.relaycorp.tech/awala-endpoint-internet/).